Who We Are

 NARR seeks to address the problems of limited visibility for radiation preparedness, confusion about roles and responsibilities in a radiological incident among partners, and the need for robust tools for practitioners in the field.

-To address these problems, NARR builds radiological emergency preparedness, response and recovery capacity and capabilities by:
+To address these problems, NARR builds radiological emergency preparedness, response and recovery capacity and capabilities by promoting the:

-- Sharing resources and tools, including technical methods and information
+- Development of mechanisms for sharing resources and tools, including technical methods and information